Terms of service

 You have the right to request to receive confidential communications from us by alternative means or at an alternative location.
 For example, you may ask us to contact you by mail, rather than by phone at home.
 You do not have to provide us a reason for this request.
 We will accommodate reasonable requests.
 We also may condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
 Please make this request in writing to our Privacy Officer.

-You have the right to receive an accounting of certain disclosures we have made, if any, of your protected Health information.
+You have the right to receive an accounting of certain disclosures we have made, if any, of your PHI.
 This right applies generally to disclosures for purposes other than treatment, payment or health care operations as described in this Notice of Privacy Practices.
 However, you do have the right to an accounting of disclosures for treatment, payment or health care operations if the disclosures were made from an electronic health record.

 Your right to an accounting of disclosures excludes disclosures we may have made to you, to family members or friends involved in your care, for notification purposes, or made pursuant to your authorization.

-You have the right to receive specific information regarding other disclosures that occurred up to six years from the date of your request (three years in the case of disclosures from an electronic health record made for treatment, payment or health care operations).
+You have the right to receive specific information regarding other disclosures that occurred up to six years prior to the date of your request (three years in the case of disclosures from an electronic health record made for treatment, payment or health care operations).
 You may request a shorter timeframe.
 The first list you request within a 12-month period is free of charge, but there is a charge involved with any additional lists within the same 12-month period.
 We will inform you of any costs involved with additional requests, and you may withdraw your request before you incur any costs.

-You have the right to obtain a paper copy of this
+You have the right to obtain a paper copy of this Notice from us.

 You may complain to us or the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
 We will provide you with contact information for HHS.
 You may file a complaint with us by notifying our Privacy Officer of your complaint.
 We will not retaliate against you for filing a complaint.